-Facial recognition technology is no more a thing of science fiction instead; it has gained tremendous traction across various business industries for its impactful uses.
+Facial recognition technology is not an aspect of science fiction anymore.
+Instead, it has gained tremendous traction across various industries for its impactful uses.
 A modern facial recognition system uses advanced IP cameras, artificial intelligence, machine learning algorithms and cognitive technology to identify, authorize, or verify a person from a video source or digital image.
 This could be to quantify human expressions, manage security systems, increase user engagement, analyze customer behavior, improve user safety and extract demographic information.

-Earlier enterprises used biometric systems to scan hands/fingerprints or detect iris to identify or verify an individual, which was an intrusive task that made a person aware of the process.
-Now face identification applications enable CCTV security algorithms to send an alert when it identifies a particular person who is blacklisted without their knowledge.
+Earlier, enterprises used biometric systems to scan hands/fingerprints or detect iris to identify or verify an individual, which was an intrusive task.
+Now, face identification applications enable CCTV security algorithms to identify a person who is blacklisted and send an alert without their knowledge.

-Moreover, many big brands such as Facebook, Amazon, Google, Microsoft and others have already adopted AI-based face authentication applications to optimize security, user experience and performance.
+Moreover, many big brands such as Facebook, Amazon, Google, Microsoft are already reaping the benefits of facial recognition technology by deploying AI-based face authentication applications to optimize security, user experience and performance.

 How facial recognition works

-There are two common face recognition algorithms: holistic matching and feature-based.
-In the holistic matching method, the entire face is considered as input data to identify a particular person from the database, whereas in the feature-based method, the face is divided according to features such as eyebrows, bridge of the nose, ears, and the contour of the lips, chin and spacing of the eyes.
+There are two common face recognition algorithms: holistic matching and feature based.
+In a holistic matching method, the entire face is considered as input data to identify a particular person from the database.
+Whereas in the feature-based method, the face is divided according to features such as eyebrows, bridge of the nose, ears, and the contour of the lips, chin and spacing of the eyes.

-In addition, these days 3D face recognition technique is implemented which uses 3D sensors that help in capturing 3D face images and track a person’s face in real-time with improved precision.
-These algorithms are useful in developing real-time face detection applications that identify an individual in diverse poses, lighting and expressions.
+In addition, a 3D face recognition technology is implemented which uses 3D sensors that help in capturing 3D face images and tracking a person’s face in real-time with improved precision.
+These algorithms are useful in developing real-time face recognition apps that identify an individual in diverse poses, lighting and expressions.

-Now that we are aware of how face recognition technology works, let’s look at some of the amazing use cases of it.
+Now that we are aware of how face recognition technology works, let’s look at some of its amazing use cases.

 Make advertising more responsive

 A face recognition system makes advertisements more engaging and personalized for its multifarious target audience.
-Some brands have already integrated facial recognition technology in digital billboards to customize their campaigns.
-By scanning a viewer’s face, the ads are played based on his age and gender.
-Besides, this application captures expressions of customers to understand their emotions (happy, sad, disgusted, etc.) for a particular product.
+Some brands have already integrated facial recognition technology into digital billboards to customize their campaigns.
+By scanning a viewer’s face, the ads are played based on their age and gender.
+Besides, the application captures the expressions of customers to understand their emotions (happy, sad, disgusted, etc.) for a particular product.

-Airports are one of the most crowded areas and under constant threat of criminal and terrorist activities too.
-This is why many airlines have already started implementing face recognition systems to make baggage checking and flight boarding seamless as well as faster.
-Moreover, the AI face authentication application integrated with surveillance cameras helps in identifying a terrorist who might be involved in some disastrous activity.
+Airports are one of the most crowded areas and are under constant threat of criminal and terrorist activities.
+This is the reason why many airlines have already started implementing facial recognition systems to make baggage checking and flight boarding seamless as well as faster.
+Moreover, an AI face authentication application integrated with surveillance cameras helps airport authorities in:

-The AI-based facial recognition application can help the healthcare industry to diagnose a disease that results in a change in appearances like spreading eyes or drooping ears.
-A facial recognition scan will become part of standard medical check-up that will identify genetic disorders, such as Cornelia de Lange syndrome, Angelman syndrome, DiGeorge syndrome and others, which bring distinctive changes in facial characteristics.
-Hence, clinical diagnoses for various genetic diseases and its treatment will become faster than before with face recognition.
+An AI-based face recognition application can help the healthcare industry to diagnose a disease that results in a change in appearance like spreading eyes or drooping ears.
+A facial recognition scan can become a part of standard medical check-up that allows the identification of genetic disorders, such as Cornelia de Lange syndrome, Angelman syndrome, DiGeorge syndrome and others, which bring distinctive changes in facial characteristics.
+Facial recognition will speed up the clinical diagnosis and treatment of various genetic diseases.

 Provide driver safety and personalization